ontherays/AWS_Cloud_Foundations_Study_Notes/Module 10.md

 - With Classic Load Balancers, you register instances with the load balancer.

 **A listener** is a process that checks for connection requests.
 It is configured with a protocol and port number for connections from clients to the load balancer.
+ - It is configured with a protocol and port number for connections from clients to the load balancer.
+ - Similarly, it is configured with a protocol and port number for connections from the load balancer to the targets.

 ### Elastic load Balacing use cases